in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 https://stackoverflow.com/questions/21495616/difference-between-modelattribute-and-commandname-atributes-in-form-tag-in-sprin

-##### Why am I seeing an extra dialogue asking me to "Select Java Application Type" when I launch a Spring Boot Application?
+### Q :  Why am I seeing an extra dialogue asking me to "Select Java Application Type" when I launch a Spring Boot Application?

 The best way to run is to right click on the Java Class File you want to run (SpringBootTutorialApplication) > Run As > Java Application.

 > When you do it on a project, Eclipse finds all the java classes with main methods and asks you to choose among them

-##### What happens in the background when a Spring Boot Application is "Run as Java Application"?
+### Q :  What happens in the background when a Spring Boot Application is "Run as Java Application"?

 If you are using Eclipse IDE, Eclipse maven plugin ensures that as soon as you add a dependency or make a change to the class file, it is compiled and ready in the target folder!
 And after that its just like any other Java application.

 When you launch the java application, then the spring boot auto configuration magic kicks in.
 - It launches up tomcat when it sees that you are developing a web application!

-##### Can we use jetty instead of tomcat in spring-boot-starter-web?
+### Q :  Can we use jetty instead of tomcat in spring-boot-starter-web?

 Remove the existing dependency on spring-boot-starter-web and add these in.